asikaria/DistributedPrimitives/DistributedPrimitives/PartitioningService/PartitioningServiceMotivation.md

-For details on how to use, see the [Usage](PartitioningServiceUsing.md) doc.
+For details on how to use, see the [usage](PartitioningServiceUsing.md) doc.
+For details on how it can be implemented, see [design doc](PartitioningServiceDesign.md) for an implementation based on Azure Table Service.